dxos/dxos/docs/content/composer/principles-and-details.md

 ### HALO decentralized identity

 Composer uses the passwordless and decentralized identity management system [HALO](https://docs.dxos.org/guide/platform/halo) from DXOS.
 This means that users can access their data from any device without needing to remember a password.
 As long as some peers or agents are online, the user can restore their data to any new device.

-### Extensibility

-Every feature of Composer is implemented as a plugin.
-This means that developers can replace or extend any of Composer's functionality using the [plugin guide](plugins/).
-Community contributions are most welcome.